MiguelTolino/born2beroot/README.md

 ## Summary ⏬

-This project consists of having you set up your first server by following specific rules 🔽
+This project consists of having you set up my first server by following specific rules 🔽

 - 🖌️ No graphic interface
 - 💻 **Debian** Buster 10